What is an Aerospace Engineering or Operations Technician?

 - Word processing software

 - Microsoft Visio

 - Dassault Systemes CATIA

-How to Become an Aerospace Engineering or Operations Technician
+Becoming an Aerospace Engineering or Operations Technician

 How many years of work experience do I need?

-Where Aerospace Engineering and Operations Technicians Work
+Below are examples of industries where Aerospace Engineering and Operations Technicians work:

 More about our data sources and methodologies.